 The construction of a walkway and bike path along the entry drive would help make the connection.
 Another possibility could be to develop a trail system (and parking) so that the community could utilize the significant unbuilt site area.
 In that way the development would become familiar to a broader population.
+As noted above, it is this reviewer's opinion that the walkway to School Street is not optional.
+Integrating access to, or creation of trail system(s) into the proposal should be considered.
+This possibility is even more attractive given the elimination of the on-site sewage treatment system, as the scope of work on the southerly portion of the site opens up more space for a possible conservation restriction (reportedly 13.2 acres versus 5.5 acres).

 6. Participate in meeting(s) with municipal staff and the developer team ("working sessions"), to address to the ZBA's charge(s) to the developer.
 No working session has occurred at this point, nor has one been scheduled.
+No change.

 In the briefest of summaries, this reviewer believes that while this site could be well suited in some aspects for a 40B development, the multitude of problems created by the sitework necessary to support a project of this scale are daunting.
 Typical strategies for cutting back on scale of the project to provide "slack" to make things work better still face significant issues given the topography and adjacency to resource areas.
+Significant progress has been made by the expansion of usable outdoor space on the site.
+While there remain some concerns about details related to the open space (noted above), the desirability and long-term sustainability of the site plan have advanced in a positive direction.

 Of critical importance at this stage is getting better depictions of the proposal from nearby context that will make it possible to assess its impact on the public realm and abutting properties, and as importantly, to facilitate consideration of alternative approaches to a very tough site.
+Renderings have provided a good tool for advancing the approach to integrating the development into its setting through effective landscaping.